I let her lay and absorb for fifteen, ‘Can I get up now, I smell like a mildewed basement.’

 Maybe she’s a kid vampire, like four hundred years old, but she doesn’t sleep all day, she sleeps like the dead at night, hasn’t asked for a coffin, doesn’t drink blood, rare steaks excepted.
 Another small anomaly, what kid eats rare steak?

 I took her to the range, taught her how to shoot straight.
 With the smaller Glocks, she’s excellent, good enough, I use all of them but mostly the smaller ones for work.
-I kill from five feet or less, the bullets are identical in all of the models I own, I only use 9x19mm, a nine.
+I kill from five feet or less, the bullets are identical in all of the models I own, I only use 9x19mm, a nine, I do have one that loads twenty twos, she practices with both.

-Identical as to caliber, for target shooting the standard jacketed kind.
+For target shooting I use standard jacket.
 I also have unjacketed and hollow points, which can be either jacketed or unjacketed.
 The jacketed hollow point tends to expand on impart but not break up.
 The mushroom shape makes a mess inside a body.
 I shoot for the brain, I want the target down and out first time.
 For my purposes, hollow point with or without jacket is immaterial.

 ‘I’m traveling tomorrow.’